Cycling UK's Cycling Statistics

 - Which age group cycles most?

-- How many people cycle to work?
+- What proportion of people cycle to work?

 - How many drivers cycle?
 And how many cyclists drive?